 The first step to protecting your property is homeowners insurance.
-Though not required by law, (though it may be required by a lender as part of the mortgage agreement) home insurance provides financial liability for your property and belongings from natural disasters or theft.
+Though not required by law, home insurance provides financial liability for your property and belongings from natural disasters or theft.
 Different coverage levels are available for different property types, locations, and other factors.

 Homeowners insurance rates aren’t designed with savings in mind.
 That’s where Insurify comes in.

 The price of homeowners insurance varies greatly from city to city.
 The following quotes are general estimates of annual home insurance premiums throughout Arizona, insurance companies offer different coverage levels and some even offer bundling options for your home and auto insurance.

 Average prices for standard homeowners insurance for a 7-15 year old home, $200,000 in coverage